What is the BMHC Peer Support Program?

 In a support group, people are able to talk with others who are like themselves—people who truly empathize with what they are going through and can share the type of practical insights that can only come from firsthand experiences.

-Our support groups will begin January 2022 and run for 12 weeks.
 The Peer Support Program includes weekly sessions with a facilitator and active listener to support.
 Through these sessions participants are able to speak about their experiences while learning more about mental health, developing a new outlook, and learning culturally relevant coping mechanisms.
 Peers will actively create an inclusive, and safer environment for each other from registration to the very last session.